cdl-geneseo/geneseo-dictionary/D/Dunzell.md

 # Dunzell

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dunzell

 Created by  Unknown User (tjc13), last modified on Dec 02, 2008

 noun- a term used in the description of an object that is used to hold something, such as a can or a keg, when it becomes empty of the contents that previously occupied it, and therefore is now useless.
 'The keg is dunzell, we need a new one!&quot; New Word Fall 2008.